JetBrains/Qodana/topics/cloud-onboarding.md

 * [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#set-up-deploy-keys) - start from step 2, i.e. skip the SSH key generation step
 * [JetBrains Space](https://www.jetbrains.com/help/space/git-keys-and-passwords.html#ssh-key) - start from step 2, i.e. skip the SSH key generation step

-<warning>Do not store the key on the account level, so that it cannot be shared by other repositories within your account.</warning>
+<warning>Do not store the key on the account level, so that it cannot be shared by other repositories in your account.</warning>
 </step>
 <step>
 <p>In the <ui-path>Your project name</ui-path> field, specify the name of the Qodana Cloud